 Sensor: APS-C CMOS | Megapixels: 24.2MP | Autofocus: 51-point AF, 15 cross-type | Screen type: 3.2-inch screen, 1,299K dots | Maximum continuous shooting speed: 6fps | Movies: 1080p | User level: Intermediate

 Sensor: Full-frame CMOS | Megapixels: 45.4MP | Autofocus: 153-point AF, 99 cross-type | Screen type: 3.2-inch tilt-angle touchscreen, 2,359,000 dots | Maximum continuous shooting speed: 7fps | Movies: 4K | User level: Expert

-It’s hard to think of another DSLR that wows like the D850 does.
-It’s on the pricey side for sure, but this is justified by excellent image quality, bags of features and a rugged, weather-resistant magnesium alloy body.
-The 45MP sensor is one of the highest in terms of resolution in any DSLR, while the 7fps burst mode is unusually high for a camera with such a sensor.
-Add to that a cracking AF system, wonderful handling and great 4K video, and it’s versatility should be easy to appreciate.
-Like the sound of the D850, but want to go mirrorless?
+It’s difficult to think of another DSLR that can compete with the D850.
+It’s not cheap, but it’s justified by excellent image quality, a plethora of features, and a tough, weather-resistant magnesium alloy body.
+The 45MP sensor is one of the highest resolution sensors in any DSLR, and the 7fps burst mode is unusually fast for a camera with this sensor.
+Add to that a fantastic AF system, superb handling, and stunning 4K video, and its versatility should be easy to appreciate.
+Like the sound of the D850 but prefer mirrorless cameras?
 Well, while not strictly a mirrorless version of the D850, Nikon’s newer Z7 mirrorless camera shares the same 45MP resolution as the D850, but features some clever tech of its own, including an all-new lens mount.